 The HP Aero 13 is also available in a Sky Blue colorway.
 See the bottom of the laptop here.

 The HP Pavilion Aero's build quality is a mixed bag.
 Its chassis is recycled aluminum and plastic.
 While these materials don't attract oil or fingerprints, they easily scratch from regular use, like when putting the laptop in your backpack.
-It's light; this is good for portability, but the laptop feels hollow, making it seem fragile and cheap.
+It's light, which is good for portability, but the laptop feels hollow, making it seem fragile and cheap.
 The chassis itself is solid when the screen is closed but significantly less so when open, as it twists and flexes.
 Finally, the keyboard deck has some flex to it.
+Check out the Acer Swift Go 14 (2024) if you want a device with a sturdier build.

 This laptop's hinge is poor.
 While it offers a decent range of adjustability and is stable when typing, it's far too tight for the laptop's weight.
 In practice, you'll need to use two hands to open the laptop or adjust the screen due to the disparity between the laptop's weight and hinge resistance.